 - ret this is the main KYC API response.
 It is either "y" or "n". - code unique alphanumeric response code for e-KYC API having maximum length 40.
 AUA is expected to store this for future reference for handling any disputes.
 Aadhaar KYC server will retain e-KYC trail only for a short period of time as per UIDAI policy. - txn e-KYC API transaction identifier.
 This is exactly the same value that is sent within the request XML. - ts Timestamp when the response is generated.
 This is of type XSD dateTime. - ttl "Time To Live" for demographic data within AUA system.
 AUAs may not use the resident data obtained through this API beyond this time and should use this API to obtain latest resident data. - It is important to understand that demographic information changes from time to time (address change, mobile number change, etc.). - AUAs should build applications understanding the nature of this data and ensure that they use this API from time to time to obtain latest KYC data of the resident. - actn (optional).
 This attribute may or may not exist in response.
-This attribute will have specific action codes (published from time to time) meant for future purposes to be shown to resident/operator. - This attribute MUST be sent to front-end application by ASA and KUA to ensure action and corresponding message is displayed to resident/operator. - err Failure error code.
-If e-KYC API fails ("ret" attribute value is "n"), this attribute provides any of the following codes (for latest updates on error codes, see https://developer.uidai.gov.in/site/api_err): - "K-100" Resident authentication failed - "K-200" Resident data currently not available - "K-540" Invalid KYC XML - "K-541" Invalid e-KYC API version - "K-542" Invalid resident consent ("rc" attribute in "Kyc" element) - "K-544" Invalid resident auth type ("ra" attribute in "Kyc" element does not match what is in PID block) - \circ "K-545" Resident has opted-out of this service.
-This feature is not implemented currently. - "K-546" Invalid value for "pfr" attribute - "K-547" Invalid value for "wadh" attribute within PID block - "K-550" Invalid Uses Attribute - "K-551" Invalid "Txn" namespace - "K-552" Invalid License key - "K-569" Digital signature verification failed for e-KYC XML - "K-570" Invalid key info in digital signature for e-KYC XML (it is either expired, or does not belong to the AUA or is not created by a well-known Certification Authority)

-- "K-600" AUA is invalid or not an authorized KUA

-- "K-601" ASA is invalid or not an authorized ASA

-- "K-602" KUA encryption key not available

-- "K-603" ASA encryption key not available

-- "K-604" ASA Signature not allowed

-- "K-605" Neither KUA key nor ASA encryption key are available

-- "K-955" Technical Failure

-- o "K-999" Unknown error
+This attribute will have specific action codes (published from time to time) meant for future purposes to be shown to resident/operator. - This attribute MUST be sent to front-end application to ensure action and corresponding message is displayed to resident/operator. - err Failure error code.
+If e-KYC API fails ("ret" attribute value is "n"), this attribute provides any of the following codes (for latest updates on error codes, see https://developer.uidai.gov.in/site/api err): - o "K-100" Resident authentication failed - o "K-200" Resident data currently not available - o "K-514" Invalid UID Token Used. - o "K-515" Invalid VID used. - o "K-516" Invalid ANCS Token used. - "K-517" VID used is expired. - "K-519" Invalid Authenticator Code. - o "K-540" Invalid KYC XML - o "K-541" Invalid e-KYC API version

+- o "K-542" Invalid resident consent ("rc" attribute in "Kyc" element) - o "K-544" Invalid resident auth type ("ra" attribute in "Kyc" element does not match what is in PID block) - "K-545" Resident has opted-out of this service.
+This feature is not implemented currently. - o "K-546" Invalid value for "pfr" attribute - "K-547" Invalid value for "wadh" attribute within PID block - o "K-550"- Invalid Uses Attribute - o "K-551" Invalid "Txn" namespace - o "K-552" Invalid KUA License key - o "K-553" KUA License key Expired. - o "K-569" Digital signature verification failed for e-KYC XML - "K-570" Invalid key info in digital signature for e-KYC XML (it is either expired, or does not belong to the AUA or is not created by a well-known Certification Authority) - o "K-571" Technical error while signing the eKYC response. - "K-600" AUA is invalid or not an authorized KUA - "K-601" ASA is invalid or not an authorized ASA - o "K-602" KUA encryption key not available - o "K-603" ASA encryption key not available - o "K-604" ASA Signature not allowed - o "K-605" Neither KUA nor ASA encryption key is available - o "K-955" Technical Failure internal to UIDAI. - o "K-956" Technical error while generating the PDF file. - o "K-999" Unknown error